EricLambrecht/react-timing-hooks/docs/index.md

 * `callback` — a function that will be invoked on the next animation frame

+Queued animation frame callbacks will be automatically canceled on unmount.

 ------

 #### `useAnimationFrameLoop(callback, stop = false)`